robert/robert.github.com/_posts/2018-07-20-project-2-game-of-life.md

 Then some extensions:

 5. Save interesting starting positions to files and add the ability to reload them into your Life
+6. Improve the User Interface
-6. Change the rules of Life
+7. Change the rules of Life

 Milestones can even be broken down into smaller milestones.
 Say you're trying to calculate the next board state.
 How about starting by simply calculating the next state of a single cell, and making absolutely sure that that works?
-Once you've the logic for a single cell worked out, you can start looking at how to apply it to every other cell as well.
+Then, once you've the logic for a single cell worked out, you can start looking at how to apply this logic to every other cell as well.
 Once again, not cheating, just good technique.
-We'll talk more about milestones throughout the project.
+We'll talk much more about milestones throughout the project.

-# 1. Store the board state
+## 1. Store the board state

-The ultimate goal of this milestone is to create a function called `random_state`.
+The ultimate goal of the first milestone is to create a function called `random_state`.
 This function will take in 2 arguments - your board's width and its height.
 It will return a board state in which every cell has been randomly initialized to either `ALIVE` (represented by a 1) or `DEAD` (represented by a 0).
 In Life these random patterns are known as "Soups", and they are the quickest way for us to start producing interesting output.

 The Life world is a 2-D grid.
 Regardless of language, 2-D grids are almost always represented in code using a list of lists: